18F/unit-testing-node/_pages/testing-system-integration.md

 We will learn to:

 - write a Node.js script to run a Hubot process as part of a "smoke test"
-- capture the process's standard output to validate both success and error log messages
+- examine the process's standard output to validate both success and error log messages
-- writing small test harness functions to exercise and validate success and error cases
+- writing a harness function to exercise and validate properties common to both success and error cases
-- use a couple of nifty ECMAScript 6 features that we've avoided using in the application code up until now

 ## What to include in a smoke test